voioo/iac-pulumi-seminar/pages/section-2.md

 Questions to ask:
 - "Used any of these tools?"
-- "Seen them in internships?"
+- "Seen them in internships/jobs?"
 -->
 ---
 layout: center
+hideInToc: true
 ---

 # The Development Workflow